rshah1990/GCP_ML/AI Platform/build-in-algo/README.md

-# built-in algorithms
+# Built-in algorithms

-- Built-in Algoriths covers gap between AUTO ML and full custom model.
+- Built-in algorithms covers gap between AUTO ML and full custom model.
 - you can select sepcific algorithm to train, it can also handle pre-processing , can do hyperparameter tuning & train model for you.

+# Limitation
+- Distributed training is not supported.
+To run a distributed training job on AI Platform Training, you must create a training application
+- GPUs are supported for some algorithms
+- Multi-GPU machines do not yield greater speed with built-in algorithm training.
+If you're using GPUs, select machines with a single GPU
+- TPUs are not supported for tabular built-in algorithm training

 # supported algorithm